gkrishna4/terraform-on-aws-ec2/06-AWS-VPC/06-02-AWS-VPC-using-Terraform/README.md

 - [Review and understand this carefully](https://www.terraform.io/docs/language/expressions/version-constraints.html#terraform-core-and-provider-versions)

 ## Step-05: v2-vpc-module-standardized - Standardized and Generalized
-- In the next series of steps we are going to standardize the VPC configuration
+- In the next series of steps we are going to standardize the VPC configuration.
+- What ever we defind the default values in variables.tf file, those are override with, what we have defind in terraform.tfvars, with the veriable names which is defind in variables.tf file.

 - c2-generic-variables.tf
 ```t
 # Input Variables